Birgunj: Sports

 The city has its own stadium, Narayani Stadium which is Nepal's second largest stadium after Dasarath Rangasala built on 1981.
-The stadium has capacity of 15,000 seats.
-At Present, the stadium is in poor condition.
+The stadium has capacity of 15,000 seats.Its the home ground of Birgunj United FC.The team plays in Nepal Super League, top tier football league.

 A national level Cricket Ground is also located beside the Narayani Stadium.
 The cricket ground has top class outfield and a better cricket pitch.
 National level and Regional level cricket tournament are regularly held here.
 Every year day night T20 Cricket tournament is held using temporary flood light towers.
 Day night cricket match in Nepal was first played here.
 Nepal national cricket team's players Haseem Ansari, Aarif Sheikh, Avinash Karn and Irshad Ahmed hail from Birgunj.
 Cricket is the most popular sport and is played more than any other games and sports.

 Education

-Birgunj has some history in education.
-Education was started in town with the establishment of Trijuddha School by Juddha Shumsher Jang Bahadur Rana during his regime which was among the first three schools to be established in Nepal.
+Birgunj has a history in education.
+Education was started in town with the establishment of Trijuddha School by Mahavir Prasad and Raghubir Ram during the regime of Juddha Shumsher Jung Bahadur Rana which was among the first three schools to be established in Nepal.
 Currently, Trijuddha School is the second oldest school in Nepal.
-It serve classes in both English and Nepali Medium and also conduct diploma for civil engineering.
+It serves classes in both English and Nepali Medium and also conducts diplomas for civil engineering.